Copyright, 2017, Steve Erdmann

 The authors lay out an epic portrayal of UFO cases that have stumped most investigators, and they also outline Phillip Klass’s ventures into some of them, beginning with his joining forces with the negativism of the Condon Committee.
 A “Klass–Attack” occurred in the Betty Cash and Vickie Landrum sighting of December 29, 1980.

-Depiction of the Cash-Landrum UFO
+The Cash-Landrum UFO

 Cash and Landrum, and Colby Landrum, were in trek of a Bingo game and they were searching for Marker Road 1485.
 Coming towards them was a diamond-shaped craft belching flames from its underside.
 The night was about 40-degrees Fahrenheit but the UFO warmed the witness area.
 The craft gave out shrill beeping noise when it was not shooting flame.
 They hid Colby under the dashboard for safety.
 The witness found the door handle very hot, and then the interior of the auto just as hot.